 On July 24, 1534, he erected a 10-meter cross in Gaspé Bay, claiming the land for France.
 He returned to France in September 1534, having failed to find a, passage but having identified a new, vast land for his king.
 During his first voyage, Cartier explored the coasts of Newfoundland and the Gulf of St. Lawrence, including the Strait of Belle Isle.
 Cartier is credited with naming Canada, applying the Iroquoian word kanata, meaning "village" or "settlement", to the region around present-day Quebec City in 1535.
 He initially used "Canada" to refer to Stadacona and the territory controlled by its chief, Donnacona, but the name was soon extended to a much larger area.
 Jacques Cartier made three major trips to North America all commissioned by King Francis I of France.
 His voyages were crucial for France's claim to Canada, allowing the nation to explore the St. Lawrence Gulf and River and later colonization efforts.

-Henry VIII has his second wife, Anne Boleyn, arrested and sent to the Tower of London.
+Henry VIII has his second wife, Anne Boleyn, arrested on May 2, 1536, and sent to the Tower of London.
 She was charged with adultery, incest, and treason.
 After a sham trial filled with Anne’s enemies, she was found guilty, on charges of adultery, incest, conspiracy and high treason against the king.
 She was convicted on May 15 and beheaded four days later on May 19, 1536.
 More